riyaahlawat/riyaahlawat/README.md

 - 💻 Had completed projects in the fields of Web Development, Machine Learning, Flutter, and UI/UX.

-- 🔭 Ask me about Data Structures and Algorithms, Frontend Web Development, and Data Science.
+- 🔭 Ask me about Data Structures and Algorithms, Frontend Web Development, Intelligent Systems, and Data Science.

 - 🌱 Currently diving into Machine Learning, Backend Development, Gen AI, and more.